1074661/reproducible-research_homework/README.md

 ## Questions 1, 2 and 3

 Questions 1, 2 and 3 were answered in the README.md file of the logistic_growth repo forked during the practical.
-A link to these answers is given below.
+The link to these answers is given here: .

 ## Question 4)